yorickpeterse/ruby-ll/CONTRIBUTING.md

 * Use spaces for indentation.
 * Hard wrap lines at 80 characters per line.

-To make this process easier Oga comes with an [EditorConfig][editorconfig] configuration file.
+To make this process easier ruby-ll comes with an [EditorConfig][editorconfig] configuration file.
 If your editor supports this it will automatically apply the required settings for you.